 - The Vineland is the leading assessment tool for assessing adaptive behavior.
 It is particularly relevant to our cohort of young people with Communication and Interaction needs.
-Adaptive behavior is NOT the capacity or repertoire of skills.
+I thought that if we could really address the four adaptive domains, we would start to build resilience and reduce social anxiety. - Adaptive behavior is NOT the capacity or repertoire of skills.
 It is the independent and functional application of skills to daily contexts and routines. - The assessment focuses not on what the child/person CAN do (so after lots of questions a parent may say 'well.. yes, I think he can do that'), it asks what DO they do- what percentage of the time do they ACTUALLY do it in context).